Platypus sightings

 The platypus has distinctive physical features and is often active during the day.
 The places where it lives – lakes, rivers and streams – are also places where humans like to spend their time.
 Not surprisingly, people observe platypus on thousands of occasions each year.

-The development of online options for reporting wildlife sightings means that it’s now easy for persons who see a platypus to record the details for posterity.
-The main remaining challenge is to weed out those sightings that are probably or definitely in error.
-This mainly occurs when someone sees an Australian water-rat/rakali and believes it to be a platypus – the two species overlap in size and distribution and are a similar colour when wet.
-Other kinds of wildlife can also sometimes be mistaken for a platypus, such as diving ducks and even large carp.
-Experience has shown that around 2% of community-based platypus sighting reports are clearly in error, with mistakes occurring more frequently in places where platypus are relatively rare (so people are less likely to know what the animals look like in the wild).
-Another 3-4% of reports are likely to be untrustworthy due to the brief nature of the sighting, etc.
+The development of online options for reporting wildlife sightings means that it’s now easy for opportunistic platypus sightings to be recorded for posterity.
+The remaining challenge is to weed out those sightings that are probably or definitely in error.
+This mainly occurs when someone sees an Australian water-rat/rakali and believes it to be a platypus – the two species overlap in size and are a similar colour when wet.
+Other kinds of wildlife that can be mistaken for a platypus include diving ducks, turtles and even large fish such as carp.
+Experience has shown that around 2% of community-based platypus sighting reports are clearly in error, with mistakes occurring more often in places where platypus are uncommon (so people are less likely to be familiar with this species’ appearance in the wild).
+Another 3-4% of reports are likely to be unreliable due to factors such as the animal being seen very briefly or when it’s nearly dark.

-It obviously makes sense for websites that record platypus sighting details to do their best to ensure that faulty or potentially misleading records are not included.
-The following two strategies can be adopted to keep platypus sighting databases as error-free as possible:
+It obviously makes sense that anyone asking community members to report platypus sightings should do their best to ensure that potentially faulty or misleading records are not recorded on databases that are meant to be used for research or management purposes.
+The following strategies can be adopted to help keep platypus sighting databases as error-free as possible:

 Photo courtesy of Colin Green